 But then the Eastern teachers say, “Yeah, but if you wanted to keep going, you could.
 Because there’s more past that.
 And there’s even more past that.
 And there’s even more past that!

-What happens with a lot of people instead of feeling excited when they hear that, they feel exhausted.
+Many Westerners instead of feeling excited when they hear that, feel exhausted.

 And they would say yes, we can do that.
 Here’s the problem.
 Forget being born into this lifetime with its forgetting and being taught into the construct of the cultural reality.
 It’s not just that you need to forget this lifetime.
 You need to figure out how to remove the reinforcement of the construct of reality that has been in place for hundreds or thousands or however many lifetimes you’ve lived.
 You need to undo all that and do it as quickly as you can.